EfthimiosVlahos/GCP-projects-and-labs/README.md

-# Mastering Google Cloud Platform (GCP) for Machine Learning
+# Mastering Google Cloud Platform for Machine Learning

 This repository documents my journey and key takeaways from in-depth courses focused on mastering Google Cloud Platform (GCP) for machine learning and MLOps/DevOps.
 The course equipped me with the skills to leverage various GCP services for building, deploying, and scaling machine learning models efficiently.
 Additionally, I include my personal projects working with GCP in this repository.